chinsiang99/learning-system-design/04.key-characteristics-distributed-system/README.md

 ## 5. Chaos Engineering
 Chaos engineering is the **practice of intentionally injecting failures** into a distributed system to test its resilience and identify weaknesses.
 By simulating real-world failure scenarios, you can evaluate the system's ability to recover and adapt, ensuring that it can withstand various types of failures. **Tools** like *Chaos Monkey* or *Gremlin* can be used to implement chaos engineering in your distributed system.

+# Fault Tolerance vs. High Availability
+Fault Tolerance and High Availability are both critical concepts in system design, especially in the context of distributed systems, cloud computing, and IT infrastructure.
+They are strategies used to ensure reliable and continuous operation of a system, but they address different aspects and have distinct operational focuses.

+## Fault Tolerance

+### Definition
+Fault Tolerance refers to a *system's ability* to **continue operating without interruption when one or more of its components fail**.
+Fault-tolerant systems are designed to **handle** hardware, software, and network **failures seamlessly**.

+### Characteristics
+- Redundancy: Incorporates **redundancy** in **system components** (like servers, networks, storage) to ensure **no single point of failure**.
+- Automatic Failover: **Automatically** **switches** to a redundant or standby system upon the failure of a system component.
+No Data Loss: Ensures that no data is lost in the event of a failure.
+- Cost: Generally **more expensive** due to the need for redundant components.

+### Use Cases
+Critical applications in sectors like finance, healthcare, and aviation, where system downtime can have severe consequences.

+## High Availability

+### Definition
+High Availability refers to a *system's ability* to **remain operational** and **accessible** for a very high percentage of the time, minimizing downtime as much as possible.

+### Characteristics
+- Uptime Guarantee: Designed to ensure a high level of operational performance and uptime (often quantified in terms of “nines” – for example, *99.999% availability*).
+- Load Balancing and Redundancy: Achieved through techniques like load balancing, redundant systems, and clustering.
+- Rapid Recovery: Focuses on quickly restoring service after a failure, though a brief disruption is acceptable.
+- Cost-Effectiveness: Balances cost against the desired level of availability.

+### Use Cases
+Online services, e-commerce platforms, and enterprise applications where availability is critical for customer satisfaction and business continuity.

+## Key Differences

+### Objective:

+- Fault Tolerance is about continuous operation without failure being noticeable to the end-user.
+It is about designing the system to **handle failures** as they occur.
+- High Availability is about ensuring that the system is **operational and accessible over a specified period**, with **minimal downtime**.
+It focuses on quick recovery from failures.

+### Approach:

+- Fault Tolerance: Involves **redundancy** and **automatic failover mechanisms**.
+- High Availability: Focuses on **preventing downtime** through redundant resources and rapid recovery strategies.

+### Downtime:

+- Fault Tolerance: No downtime even during failure.
+- High Availability: Minimal downtime, but brief interruptions are acceptable.

+### Cost and Complexity:

+- Fault Tolerance: More expensive and complex due to the need for exact replicas and seamless failover.
+- High Availability: More cost-effective, balancing the level of availability with associated costs.

+### Data Integrity:

+- Fault Tolerance: Maintains data integrity even in failure scenarios.
+- High Availability: Prioritizes system uptime, with potential for minimal data loss in certain failure conditions.

+## Conclusion
+While both fault tolerance and high availability are about ensuring reliable system operations, they address different levels of resilience and operational continuity. *Fault tolerance* is about **uninterrupted operation even in the face of component failures**, while *high availability* is about **keeping the overall system operational as much as possible**.
+The choice between them depends on the specific requirements, criticality, and budget constraints of the business or application in question.